vegaprotocol/research/notes/points-markets-settlement.md

 ### Airdrop Event

-An ***Airdrop Event*** is deemed to have occurred when one or more of the following conditions is satisfied:
+A normal ***Airdrop Event*** is deemed to have occurred when one or more of the following conditions is satisfied:

 1. At least `Inclusivity Threshold` (%) of all issued *points* have undergone *conversion* (defined above) since the inception of the points programme.

+2. Points become freely tradable by the majority of points holders to the extent that a current market price per point exists and the cumulative historic trading volume plus the available liquidity within `Valid Slippage` of the current market price is at least `Liquidity Threshold` (%) of the total number of issued points for a (not necessarily contiguous) period of no less than `Minimum Trading Window`.

+Additionally, a "null" ***Airdrop Event*** can be triggered when either of these conditions is satisfied:

-2. It is no longer possible for *conversion* to happen, for example if the protocol ceases operation.
+3. It is no longer possible for *conversion* to happen, for example if the protocol ceases operation.
 (In this case the *mean conversion rate* will be zero.)

-3. Points become freely tradable by the majority of points holders to the extent that a current market price per point exists and the cumulative historic trading volume plus the available liquidity within `Valid Slippage` of the current market price is at least `Liquidity Threshold` (%) of the total number of issued points for a (not necessarily contiguous) period of no less than `Minimum Trading Window`.
+4. If the optional `Expiry Date/Time` variable is specified, and the `Expiry Date/Time` is reached without an ***Airdrop Event*** occurring, then the market shall settle at a price of zero (0).

 Note: adjustments to points balances such as normal or reverse splits (1 point becomes, 2 points, 10 points, 100 points, 0.5 points, 0.1 points, etc.), multiplying some users points by some value, etc. etc. do not constitute an *Airdrop Event* and simply impact the market price of a point as an issuance of new points would.